BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 > Yes.
 > No.

-### Narrative Perspective

-Third person Limited.

 ## Strengths and Weaknesses

-The first thing I wanted to say about this edit,

 ## Chapter Feedback
 This section contains specific feedback about your chapters.
 This feedback is in addition to the Specific Feedback.
 ### Chapter 1

-Text here

-**